 A cathedral in Japan?
 That's another story, not of atomic destruction but of Christian martyrdom.
 It dates back to the sixteenth century, when missionaries first arrived in Kagoshima to evangelize this mysterious country.
 Nagasaki is where the Jesuits found the greatest success, building churches and converting the masses.
 A string of Christian communities stretched down the west coast of Kyushu, from Amakusa to Karatsu, through the island of Hirado.

 In their wake came the traders, Portuguese and Dutch.
-Nagasaki traded with Europe and imported weapons, sugar, medical books, recipes (such as the Castella sponge cake, famous in both its native Castille and now in Nagasaki).
-But this cultural exchange was cut short, Christianity was soon banned and its followers persecuted (some were plunged into the boiling waters of the Unzen volcano).
+Nagasaki traded with Europe and imported weapons, sugar, medical books, recipes (such as castella sponge cake, famous in both its native Castille and now in Nagasaki).
+But this cultural exchange was cut short, Christianity was soon banned and its followers persecuted (some were tortured in the boiling waters of the Mount Unzen).

 However, Nagasaki remains the capital of the Christianity in Japan, and a symbol of tolerance and openness.
 All foreigners were deported by imperial order in 1641.
 All except in Nagasaki, which reserved the island of Dejima, now in the center of town, for the blond and bearded traders.
 They let the Dutch East India Company settle there, and met them, after nightfall, in the district of Shianbashi in its geisha houses, such as the gorgeous Kagetsu, now a luxury restaurant.
 For two centuries, Dejima was the sole point of contact between Japan and the West.

 Loti in Nagasaki